Everything you need to know about Japan during peak hanami season.

 Now, all of this seems pretty delightful, but it’s probably also sounding a little crowded.
 International visitors may be catching on to the beauty of blossom in higher numbers, but domestic tourism is the real behemoth at this time of year.
 From specific temple gardens to entire cities (yes, we mean Kyoto), the hotspots are packed and locals plan early—very early.
 Add this to the limited life-span of the flowers in each area and you have yourself a recipe for booked-up buses, packed hotels, and the potential for a real Instagram vs reality kind of experience.

-To visit or not to visit Japan during cherry blossom season?
+To visit or not to visit Japan during sakura season?

 This is where the conundrum sets in: Is coming to Japan during sakura season really worth it?
-Visitor volume will no doubt affect transportation, accommodation, and more—and if it’s your first (and possibly only) trip to Japan, sacrificing top spots to the masses may be too high a price to pay for petals.
-But on the other hand…cherry blossom is pure joy, and the unique atmosphere is pretty special.
+Visitor volume will no doubt affect transportation, accommodation, and more—and if it’s your first time (and possibly only) visiting Japan, sacrificing top spots to the masses may be too high a price to pay for petals.
+But on the other hand…full bloom cherry blossom is pure joy, and the unique atmosphere is pretty special.

 Overall?
 We say do it.
 Despite the crowds, the season just can’t be missed—but you’ll need to plan ahead to make sure you don’t miss out.
 (That's where Journy comes in—we'll do all the work for you!)

 If you really don’t like crowds but still want a little blossom, consider visiting in the early or tail-end of the season.
-If you arrive in mid-March, you could visit Kyushu for the first blossoms of the year and travel up through Japan as they bloom.
-Equally, in May, you can still find flowers in Hokkaido, or visit spots famous for yaezakura—the late-blooming cherry-tree varieties.
+If you arrive mid to late-March, you could visit Kyushu, Kumamoto, Fukuoka or Kagoshima for the first blossoms of the year and travel up through Japan as they bloom.
+Equally, in May, you can still find flowers in Hokkaido, Aomori, Hirosaki, Tohoku, or visit spots famous for yaezakura—the late-blooming cherry-tree varieties.

 Planning Your Trip: Start Early

-Japan is generally not a nation of spontaneity—and while the festivals and parties at this time of year are undoubtedly fun, you can bet an incredible amount of planning went into them.
-Those blue mats beneath the best trees were staked out overnight by dutiful employees and the romantic mini-breaks are planned months in advance.
+Japan is generally not a nation of spontaneity—and while the festivals and parties at this time of year are undoubtedly fun, you can bet an incredible amount of planning went into them - especially for those trying to secure the best cherry blossom viewing spots Those blue mats beneath the best trees were staked out overnight by dutiful employees and the romantic mini-breaks are planned months in advance .
 Leaving things to chance doesn’t really work here on a regular day, let alone in peak sakura-season.

 If you’re going to be visiting in Spring, you need to start planning ideally in Autumn, and at least December if you want to secure bookings at your preferred hotels and restaurants.
 If you’re sticking to a tight budget, this is especially important, as affordable hostels in good locations are the first to go, along with night-bus reservations, leaving you with pricey hotels or expensive bullet train journeys.